t4ol1n/tif/talend-if/README.txt

 Use <tab> completion It is available in most commands.

-Use "| grep -i <searchstring>" to filter interessting information from long lists.
+Use "| grep -i <searchstring>" to filter interesting information from long lists.

 TIF Container (Karaf) is very silent.
 Make sure to have a tail -f on the log running to not miss exceptions and warnings.

-The container will keep it's state after restarts.
+The container will keep its state after restarts.
 So to really reset the container delete the data directory.

 Interested how a features.xml at mvn:org.apache.karaf/apache-karaf/2.1.3/xml/features looks?
 Try "cat mvn:org.apache.karaf/apache-karaf/2.1.3/xml/features"